 - Changes in brain chemistry– Drug abuse can alter a person’s brain chemistry, leading to an increased risk of mental health problems such as anxiety and depression.

-- Impaired motor skills– Drug use can impair coordination and reaction time, making it difficult for the user to drive safely or perform other physical activities.
+- Impaired motor skills– Drug use can impair coordination and reaction time and decrease nose-to-brain delivery time, making it difficult for the user to drive safely or perform other physical activities.

 - Paranoia– Drug use can cause a person to become paranoid, causing them to feel as though they are constantly being watched or judged.